What is toLabor’s definition of a doula?

 I am still nursing my baby; can I bring my baby with me?
 What about pumping?

 All babies under the age of 6 months are welcome to spend all of their time at the workshop with participants if needed.
 We kindly ask that any child 6 months of age and older have a care-provider who can take them during workshop hours.
 Breastfeeding children are welcome to come in on an as need be basis to nurse while the care provider waits nearby to once again take the child once they are finished.
-If pumping is required to be done throughout the weekend, we have no problem with it being done in the room and will leave that to the individual woman to decide her comfort level.
+If pumping is required to be done throughout the weekend, we have no problem with it being done in the room and will leave that to the individual person to decide their comfort level.
 We understand the needs of participants and work to make sure that they are met, while respecting the learning space for all involved.

 What if I am on-call for a birth at the time of the workshop?

 Full attendance of the 3 day workshop is one of the requirements of the certification process.
 We understand the unpredictability of birth work therefore we request that you have back-up for your clients so that you will not miss any of the workshop days.
 If you do in fact miss a part of the workshop as a result of attending a birth, you will be required to re-attend that day at another workshop.
 We request that you contact the office as soon as possible as to which workshop you would like to re-attend so we can make sure that there is room for you in the training.
 There is an additional tuition fee of $100 for re-attendance.
 If you miss 2 days of the workshop you will be required to attend another workshop in entirety and pay the Repeat Workshop tuition of $300.

 I do not identify as female, may I attend the workshop?